 Sympathy Flowers Course

-This flower arranging course gives students the opportunity to create eye-catching floral arrangements using fall flowers and combining colors commonly seen during autumn to create designs that capture the mood of the season.
-In addition to flowers, students use leaves and branches.
+This flower arranging course gives students the opportunity to create eye-catching floral arrangements using winter flowers and combine colors commonly seen during winter to create designs that capture the mood of the season.
+In addition to flowers, students use plants and trees.
 This flower arranging course can be taken as a personal experience class, and is also available through some horticulture and flower arrangement degree and certificate programs.

 Students study the concepts that define the Japanese art of flower arrangement.
 In this class, students learn techniques for selecting the appropriate materials to meet the objectives of this style.
 The Ikebana style of flower arranging is over 600 years old and contains philosophical and symbolic meanings that students may also explore.